jj5/kickass-crypto/README.md

 be careful not to introduce syntax errors into your config file or other source files running in production because details might leak with the potential resulting error messages.

+## Configurability and extensibility

+As mentioned in the previous section a fair amount of configurability is provided by support for named configuration constants.

+In addition to the configuration constants there's a lot you can do if you inherit from the KickassCrypto base class and override its methods.

+As an alternative to the configuration constants (which can only be defined once per process) there are instance methods as "get_config_*()" for configuration options and "get_const_*()" for constant evaluation.
+Most important constants and configuration options are read indirectly via these accessors so you should be able to override them reliably.

+Most calls to PHP built-in functions are done by slim wrappers via protected functions on KickassCrypto.
+These are defined in the `PHP_WRAPPER` trait.
+This indirection allows for certain PHP function invocations to be intercepted and potentially modified.
+This has been done primarily to support fault injection during unit testing, but you could use for other purposes to change implementation particulars.

+Things which are considered sensitive in KickassCrypto are defined as private and/or final.
+If it's not private and it's not private it's fair game for overriding.
+Particularly the instance methods with start with "do_" were specifically made to be replaced or intercepted by implementers.

 ## Service locators

 This library provides two service locator functions which manage an instance of